Embrace and Incorporate Children’s Environmental Health: Adopting Child-Protective Policies and Best Practices

 Updated Fees for NAEYC Accreditation - Effective January 1, 2015

 NAEYC’s commitment to the program administrators and teaching staff who pursue quality improvement through NAEYC Accreditation—and to the children and families who ultimately benefit from that inspiring work—has never been stronger.
 In order to continue supporting early childhood programs and strengthening the accreditation system, NAEYC has taken steps to ensure the long-term viability of NAEYC Accreditation.

-After careful consideration, the fees for pursuing and maintaining NAEYC Accreditation will be increased starting January 1, 2015.
-Click here for more information.
+After careful consideration, the fees for pursuing and maintaining NAEYC Accreditation have been increased starting January 1, 2015 Click here for more information.
 We understand that these updated fees will affect your program, and we welcome your questions and concerns.

 New Trend Brief Now Available

 Trend Briefs share data collected through the NAEYC Accreditation process and connect those findings to early childhood education research trends.
 NAEYC is proud to announce a new Trend Brief that considers the importance of family engagement, a concept that is robustly assessed through NAEYC Accreditation.
 Read more about Trend Briefs here.